 He is teaching Undergraduate and Postgraduate courses in Ecology and Environment disciplines.

 He has been Leader and Partner in a number of national and international research projects.

 His research is dealing with the application of advanced statistical methods in the analysis of ecological and environmental data.
 He also conducts research dealing with the effects of air pollution on living organisms -with emphasis paid on the toxic effects of tropospheric ozone on plants and natural ecosystems.
 He also studies the utilization of organisms as bioindicators/biomonitors of environmental quality – mainly for ozone and heavy metals biomonitoring.

 In recent years, his research interest has expanded to hormesis phenomenon.
 In his recent publications he compares (and parallels) the phenomenon of hormesis in toxicology with the “Allee effect” phenomenon in intraspecific competition, but also he studies the hormesis as a response mechanism of plants against the toxic effect of ozone.

-His till now published work includes more than 50 paper in international scientific journals, ~ 100 announcements in (mainly International) Scientific Conferences and 4 Chapters in books (in English).
-He is also a co-author (and co-editor) of two Books (in Greek), one of which (Population Ecology – Population Dynamics) is used as a University Textbook.
+His till now published work counts a total of more than 170 publications, including > 55 paper in international scientific journals, ~ 100 presentations in (mainly International) Scientific Conferences and 5 Chapters in books (4 in English).
+He is also a co-author (co-editor) of 2 Books (in Greek), one of which (Population Ecology – Population Dynamics) is used as a University Textbook.
 He has been interviewed by several national mass media (Newspapers, Radios and TV channels) which were attracted by his research.

-Finally, he has reviewed >160 manuscripts for 45 International Scientific Journals, and he is Guest Editor of the Special Issue “Bio-monitoring of Air Pollution” of the Applied Science journal (which is still open for manuscript submission …click here for more info…)
+Finally, he has reviewed >170 manuscripts for >45 International Scientific Journals, and he is Guest Editor of the Special Issue “Bio-monitoring of Air Pollution” of the Applied Science journal.